robert-walshh/tmdb-client-v1/README.md

 *New Features*
 - View *Now Playing*, *Top Rated Movies* and *Popular Movies*.
+- See the *Cast List* within Movie Details.
-- See which *Providers* are hosting the movie to Stream, Buy or Rent in Ireland
+- See which *Providers* are hosting the movie to Stream, Buy or Rent in Ireland.
+- Added *Pagination* so multiple pages of results can be viewed for each category

 ---